 In 2014, the self-proclaimed Islamic State conducted a violent campaign against civilians in northern Iraq, targeting ethnic and religious minorities and committing genocide against the Yezidi people.
 The violence displaced more than 800,000 people and resulted in the deaths of hundreds, if not thousands, of civilians.
 Read our reports on the violence and the situation for survivors in the aftermath.

-Since the 1950s, the Arab-dominated government of Sudan has tried to impose its control on African minorities on the country’s periphery.
+Since the 1950s, the Arab-dominated government of Sudan has tried to impose its control over populations from the nation's more culturally, religiously, and linguistically diverse regions outside the capital.
 More than 2.5 million civilians have been killed in a succession of brutal conflicts across many regions—including genocide in Darfur against the Fur, Zaghawa, and Masalit ethnic groups between 2003-2005.
 Learn more about the conflict history, violence, and international response.

 Since March 2011, the conflict in Syria has cost the lives of nearly 500,000 people, displaced millions more, and involved numerous atrocities and crimes against humanity.
 Our reports outline the atrocities the Syrian regime is committing against its own people and threats that remain for those still living inside the country.

 Since launching its military invasion of Ukraine in February 2022, Russian forces have perpetrated attacks against civilian populations.
 There is a reasonable basis to conclude that these attacks constitute war crimes and crimes against humanity.
 In justifying this attack, Russian President Vladimir Putin has misrepresented and misappropriated Holocaust history by claiming falsely that democratic Ukraine needs to be “denazified.”